The $24 Plan That Quietly Costs You $400

 Includes subscription, common add-ons, separate website where needed, and processing fees on $15,000/month revenue.

-Treatment programs generate $1,575 per client on average compared to $130 to $180 for a single facial.
-One program sale covers 8 to 12 months of the price difference.
+Treatment Plans generate $1,575 per client on average compared to $130 to $180 for a single facial.
+One treatment plan sale covers 8 to 12 months of the price difference.

 Skin SOAP notes create clinical continuity that builds client trust and retention.
 Clients who see their progress documented across sessions rebook at higher rates.